 Applications for admission to advanced standing in levels up to the beginning of the junior year in the School of Medicine are considered by the admissions committee.
-Prior to admissions committee deliberations, the associate deans for admissions, student affairs and academic affairs consult with the dean of the School of Medicine who determines whether space exists within the pertinent medical school class.
+Prior to admissions committee deliberations, the associate deans for admissions, student affairs and the vice dean of medical education consult with the dean of the School of Medicine who determines whether space exists within the pertinent medical school class.
 This process ensures that adequate resources exist so that the training of currently enrolled students will not be adversely affected.

 Advanced standing applicants must be currently enrolled and in good academic standing at a Liaison Committee on Medical Education (LCME)-accredited U.S. medical school and strong preference is given to those who fulfill Mississippi residency requirements.